ipspace/netlab/docs/groups.md

 * Default device type specified in **defaults.device** is copied into nodes that still have no device type (L1, L2, L3, S1)
 * Default list of modules (`module: [ bgp, ospf ]`) is copied into nodes that still have no **module** attribute (L1, L2, L3, S1).

+(group-ansible-vars)
-## Group Variables
+## Ansible Group Variables

-Group definition could include group inventory variables in the **vars** element.
-Group variables are a dictionary of name/value pairs:
+Group definition could include Ansible group inventory variables in the **vars** element, a dictionary of name/value pairs.
+The following example creates two groups (g1 and g2) and sets Ansible group variables on g2.

 ```
 ---